CudaText-addons/cuda_spell_checker/readme/readme.txt

 Confirmation dialog buttons
 ===========================

-- "Ignore": skip the word
+- "Ignore": Skip the word.
-- "Change": replace the word in editor, by suggestion in the dialog input box, or by selected listbox item
+- "Change": Replace the word in editor, by suggestion in the dialog input box, or by selected listbox item.
-- "Add": skip the word + add it to a user dictionary for future, so the next time this word will automatically skipped
+- "Add": Skip the word + add it to a user dictionary for future, so the next time this word will be automatically skipped.
-- "Cancel": stop all the checking this time
+- "Cancel": Stop the checking process.

 Features
 ========

 1)
-For active lexers, not entire text is checked, but only words in "syntax comments" and "syntax strings".
+When lexer is active, not entire text is checked, but only words in "syntax comments" and "syntax strings".
 For none-lexer, entire text is checked.
 To set which lexer styles are "comments" and "strings", you need to edit the lexer in SynWrite.
 Activate the lexer in SynWrite, then open "Lexer Properties" dialog in SynWrite, and use "Commenting" tab of the dialog to set these styles.
+SynWrite will save this change to the file "data/lexlib/<lexer>.cuda-lexmap", you need to copy/update this file to the CudaText folder "data/lexlib".

 2)
 You can enable permanent checking after a) file opening, b) text editing.